 Bruce Springsteen - ahem, The Boss - comes from a line of Irish hell-raisers, and we couldn't be prouder!

-Genealogists found that American rock star Bruce Springsteen’s family tree can be traced back to County Kildare.
+Genealogists found that American rock star Bruce Springsteen’s family tree can be traced back to Co Kildare.

 The Boss’s great-great-great-grandfather, Christy Gerrity, from Rathangan, was, in fact, a bit of a hell-raiser.